y21/lang/readme.md

 ### Usage
 At this point the compiler is written in TypeScript (eventually it will be rewritten in this language and self-hosted).
 So you'll need node.js installed (and clang).
-Running `npm i --save-dev && npx tsc` will give you the compiler.
+Running `npm i --save-dev && npx tsc` will compile the compiler.

 ```sh
 # it currently just reads the `input` file